-Occasionally you may notice water is slow to drain from the sink or bath and there may also be a foul smell around the sink hole.
-Hair or grease are the most common cause of blocked drains but can usually be dealt with by using cleaners, plunging or you can detach the u-bend or trap to remove persistent blockages.
+Occasionally you may notice the water is slow to drain from the sink or bath and there may also be a foul smell around the sinkhole.
+Hair or grease is the most common cause of blocked drains but can usually be dealt with by using cleaners, plunging or you can detach the u-bend or trap to remove persistent blockages.

 Blockages can also occur outside due to leaves or dirt, these can be cleared fairly easily but if you are struggling to reach the blockage and general cleaners are not able to unblock your drains then you may need to call in a professional who can investigate the problem and unblock your drains.